Blue screen of death: Similar screens

+ReactOS, an open-source operating system designed to achieve binary compatibility with Windows, implements a version of the blue screen of death similar to that used in Windows NT operating systems.

+Kernel panic encountered in Arch Linux 6.10 and later, providing a BSOD-style panic screen with an ASCII art of Tux and optionally a QR code leading to a Panic Report.
+The color differs per distribution.

-ReactOS, an open-source operating system designed to achieve binary compatibility with Windows, implements a version of the blue screen of death similar to that used in Windows NT operating systems. systemd, a software suite providing system components for Linux operating systems, also implements a version of the blue screen of death similar to that of Windows, albeit not as a replacement to the kernel panic in Linux (see above), but rather was used in the event of a bootup failure.
+systemd, a software suite providing system components for Linux operating systems, also implements a version of the blue screen of death similar to that of Windows, albeit not as a replacement to the kernel panic in Linux (see above), but rather was used in the event of a bootup failure.
 This iteration uses systemd-bsod, which was added on December 6, 2023 starting with version 255 of systemd.
+Some versions of Linux (including Arch Linux) also use a kernel panic with a blue background, akin to that of the Windows blue screen of death.